waku-org/docs.waku.org/docs/contribute.md

 ## Submit Security Bug Reports

 To improve Waku's security, we invite researchers to collaborate in identifying and resolving potential vulnerabilities.
-To participate, submit your reports at: <https://hackenproof.com/status-dot-im/waku>.
-Please review our bug bounty program's details to get started.
+To participate, please review our bug bounty program's details and submit your reports at: <https://hackenproof.com/status-dot-im/waku>.

 ## Contribute to Waku Research